formalatist/Perlin/README.md

 ```

 ## Features
-The base Perlin class is generic over Gradient data types and Dot product implementations, this allows for b
+The base Perlin class is generic over Gradient data types and Dot product implementations.
+Noise functions are often used in performance critical applications where providing custom implementations for these are usefull.
+A different implementation of Gradient and Dot product can be found in

 The provided subclass stores gradients as structs of doubles and performs dot product by component-wise multiplication.